 Best Main Dish or the Best Side Dish

-To make a complete and easy one-dish meal, add your favorite protein and plenty of vegetables.
+Add your favorite protein and plenty of vegetables to make a complete and easy one-dish meal.
 If you need more ideas for what ingredients to add, see below.

-If you just need a simple side dish recipe, just add your choice of vegetables, or skip the veggies altogether and go with just noodles and sauce.
+If you just need a simple side dish recipe, add your choice of vegetables, skip the veggies altogether, and go with just noodles and sauce.
 It tastes amazing either way!

 Best Kitchen Tools to make Lo Mein

 You can make this dish with a simple frying pan and wooden spoon, or go the authentic Chinese cooking route with a carbon steel wok.
 The choice is yours!

 However, most of us are home cooks and typically want easy-to-use and easy-to-clean.

 Below are my low-maintenance kitchen favs to make today’s Chinese Lo Mein Noodles recipe or any of your favorite Asian recipes. (affiliate links in blue)

 I love the solid black, high sides, and nonstick surface, plus the see-through cover is awesome!
 It is durable, heats evenly and quickly, and prevents hot spots.
 Perfect for easy food release, tossing, cleaning, and healthy cooking.

 A great wok with long-life nonstick, Teflon.
 I would use this for various cooking, not just Asian stir fry recipes.
 It is coated five times with Teflon and has extra-heavy gauge forged aluminum construction.